22 Employee Engagement Activities To Boost Team Morale

 What is employee engagement?

-Employee engagement is how much your employees care about their work at your company.
 Are they invested, responsible, and excited about projects?
-Can they collaborate and do they respect one another?
-If so, you probably have healthy employee engagement already.
-If not, there are many things you can do to boost spirits and get employees more motivated.
+Can they collaborate, and do they respect each other?
+If so, you likely already have healthy employee engagement.
+If not, there are several things you can do to boost morale and motivate your employees.

 Why does employee engagement matter?

-If an employee can do their job, does it matter if they’re engaged?
-Yes!
-Studies show that engaged employees are happier, more productive, and a lot more likely to stick around.
+If an employee can technically do their job, does it really matter if they’re “engaged”?

 22 fun employee engagement activities